How to Get from Bishkek to Karakol by Marshrutka or Bus

 Marshurtka

-As of 2023, the marshrutkas between Bishkek and Karakol cost 500 KZS / 5.7$.
-There’s one average of 1 marshrutka per hour.
+The standard price for marshrutkas between Bishkek and Karakol is 500 KZS (~6$).
+There is, on average, one marshrutka per hour.
 It takes 6-7 hours to reach Karakol.

-Most marshrutkas take the northern route through Cholpon Ata (if you get off there, the price drops down to 400 KGS / 4.6$).
-You can decide to split the journey and spend a day there to visit the Petroglyphs.
-Make sure to sit on the right side of the minibus to enjoy the spectacular scenery of Lake Issyk Kul.
+Most marshrutkas take the northern route through Cholpon Ata (if you get off there, the price drops to 400 KGS).
+You can choose to split the journey and spend a day there to visit the Petroglyphs and relax at the lakeside resort.

 Few marshrutkas take the southern route through Bokonbaevo.
 It’s longer and more expensive.
 I don’t recommend it.